Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 Farmers use these foods to fatten livestock for a reason.
 They are a guarantee for weight gain.

-Thus, it makes sense to exchange these carbohydrates for healthy fats, which hardly raise insulin levels.
+Thus, exchanging these carbohydrates for healthy fats makes sense, which hardly raise insulin levels.

 3. Your Meals Are Not Satiating